-In all cases, the colors must be represented by the characters 0, 1, 2, 3.
-Example input files are in the cutadapt distribution at tests/data/solid..
-The .csfasta/.qual file format is automatically assumed if two input files are given to cutadapt.
+Further example input files can be found in the cutadapt distribution at tests/data/solid..
+The . csfasta/.qual file format is automatically assumed if two input files are given to cutadapt, and when no paired-end trimming options are used.